HassounLab/ASAP-SML/README.md

-# ASAP: An Antibody Sequence Analysis Pipeline and its Application to Identify Antibody Design Features that Target Matrix Metalloproteinases
+# ASAP-SML: An Antibody Sequence Analysis Pipeline Using Statistical Testing and Machine Learning

-Antibody Sequence Analysis Pipeline (ASAP) is a pipeline to identify distinguishing features in targeting antibody set when compared to a reference non-targeting set.
+Antibody Sequence Analysis Pipeline Using Statistical Testing and Machine Learning (ASAP-SML) is a pipeline to identify distinguishing features in targeting antibody set when compared to a reference non-targeting set.
 The pipeline first extracts germline, CDR canonical structure, isoelectric point and frequent positional motifs features from sequences and creates an antibody feature fingerprint.
 Machine-learning and statistical significance testing are applied to antibody sequences and feature fingerprints to identify distinguishing feature values and combinations thereof.
 When applied to an MMP-targeting set, ASAP identifies salient features and recommends features to use when designing novel MPP-targeting antibody sequences.

 ## How to install
 ### Requirements: